Principles for Learning

 The vision of Equals Trust states how our schools work together collaboratively and in partnership with each other to achieve the best for the children in our care.
 It sets the standards for our schools and the parameters of expectation.
 These are our roots and expectations of all schools within Equals Trust.

 We work collaboratively together with a clear purpose and direction, where:

 - teaching and learning is at the centre of all we do;

-- children enjoy, and are engaged in, a curriculum that challenges and excites them;
+- children enjoy, are engaged in and learn from a curriculum that challenges and excites them;

 - we develop responsible citizens who value diversity;

 - we ensure a culture of high expectations amongst all our children;

 - children value themselves and each other, developing the self-confidence and resilience to face future challenges;

 - the contributions made by all stakeholders are valued.

 We work effectively in school partnerships to enhance our provision by: